 In Latin America, the scheduled passenger service market consists of three principal groups of travelers: strictly leisure, business and travelers visiting friends and family.
-Leisure passengers and passengers visiting friends and family typically place a higher emphasis on lower fares, whereas business passengers typically place a higher emphasis on flight frequency, on-time performance, breadth of network and service enhancements, including loyalty programs and airport lounges.
+Leisure passengers and passengers visiting

 According to data from the International Air Transport Association, or IATA, Latin America comprised approximately 7% of worldwide passengers flown in 2004, or 94 million passengers.
 The majority of this traffic consisted of passengers flying between the United States and Latin America.